1j01/textual-paint/README.md

-  --ascii-only-icons    Use only ASCII characters for tool icons --inspect-layout      Inspect the layout with middle click, for development --clear-screen        Clear the screen before starting; useful for development, to avoid seeing fixed errors
+  --ascii-only-icons    Use only ASCII characters for tool icons --inspect-layout      Inspect the layout with middle click, for development --clear-screen        Clear the screen before starting; useful for development, to avoid seeing fixed errors --restart-on-changes  Restart the app when the source code is changed, for development
 ```

 ### Keyboard Shortcuts